To determine the concentration of mycophenolic acid (MPA) in the blood in order to monitor levels, and prevent toxicity

 Where are mycophenolic acid tests performed?

 Mycophenolic acid tests may be performed in a local hospital laboratory, but will frequently be sent to a reference laboratory.
-Because different laboratories use different methods and will have slightly different reference ranges your doctor will usually send your tests consistently to one laboratory for testing.
+Because different laboratories use different methods your doctor will usually send your tests consistently to one laboratory for testing.

 Should I tell my other health care providers that I am taking mycophenolate?